 We are highly considering this for our kids for Christmas!

-The Young Creators subscriptions is for kids 4-7 and the STEMist Series is for kids 8 and up, and each are $30 a month.
+The Young Creators subscriptions are for kids 4-7 and the STEMist Series is for kids 8 and up, and each is $30 a month.

 Club Scikidz is a monthly lab kit with STEM-based experiments.
 Each box explores a career-related theme and includes experiments, projects, and lab supplies for your child's own technology lab.

 Your child can learn about astrophysicists and the Solar System, or put together their own origami microscope and observe various specimens for observation.
 A subscription is $40 a month.